vishnunairjanardhan/democms/src/content/posts/why-should-every-business-be-a-digital-business.md

 <h3><li>Customers want superior experiences:</li></h3>

-Believe it or not, the only way you can <a href="https://www.99minds.io/blog/ai-implementation-in-e-commerce/">offer unique and seamless experience for your customers is with the help of technolog</a>.
+Believe it or not, the only way you can offer unique and seamless experience for your customers is with the help of technolog.
 Otherwise, you will be forced to be seen as an outdated business that didn’t care enough to embrace technology.
 You will become the Kodak of your industry.
 No one wants that.
 There are a myriad of technologies available that understands user dynamics and behaviour to offer the best experience possible.
 From offering live chats to reduce user confusion to online surveys that give real-time results, digital tools have changed the game for businesses.
 </ul>
 </ol>